alien4cloud/csar-public-library/org/ystia/samples/topologies/elk_nifi/README.rst

 - Deploy the application created at the previous step.

-- Connect to the Nifi User Interface to import a template.
-Use the **url** output attribute of the Nifi component to get the address of the GUI.
+- Connect to the NiFi User Interface to import a template.
+Use the **url** output attribute of the NiFi component to get the address of the GUI.
 Use the nifi-es5-demo-template.xml file, located the dataflows repository of this topology.
-  You can see https://nifi.apache.org/docs/nifi-docs/html/user-guide.html#templates for details about Nifi templates.
+  You can see https://nifi.apache.org/docs/nifi-docs/html/user-guide.html#templates for details about NiFi templates.

 - Configure the Twitter component - the GetTwitterWithProxy processor :